It is Stefan von Molyneux forhead from freedomain.com.

 Because for me, it was like an hour down, an hour back, and she was like right there.

-And the reward, so to speak, for spending 10 minutes to pick up my sandals and saving me two hours was a lifetime of happy marriage and being a wonderful mother and wife and all of that.
+And the reward, so to speak, for spending 10 minutes to pick up my sandals and saving me 2 hours was a lifetime of happy marriage and being a wonderful mother and wife and all of that.

-So yeah, this generosity stuff I think is really important.
+So, yeah, this generosity stuff I think is really important.

 I mean, that's really been my whole approach to philosophy is just to be generous, right?